Page 1057

 Battery Modeling

-employed.
-This model effectively captures both steady-state and transient characteristics of the battery using
+This model effectively captures both steady-state and transient characteristics of the battery using internal resistance and

 State Estimation Algorithm